 I love all of the interesting and colourful fall crafts and activities we get into at this time of year!
 There are so many wonderful colours and textures for little hands to explore in fall.
 Red, ripe apples, golden sunflowers, amber gems, orange pumpkins,nuts, pinecones, gourds… You can probably find a lot of these items in your yard and around your home, and the thrift shops and dollar stores are teeming with interesting autumn goodies in September and October.

-If you’ve never made a sensory bin before, or if you’re unsure of the benefits of sensory play, Deborah from Teach Preschool explains them well in her post, “Every Day Sensory Play in Preschool”.
+If you’ve never made a sensory bin before, or if you’re unsure of the benefits of sensory play, you’ll find everything you need to know in this post.

 How to make a fall sensory bin: